Goldman Sachs signals partial retreat from consumer banking

 The storied investment bank spent eight years attempting to expand its business beyond corporations and the wealthy.
 But in recent months, Goldman has signaled a partial retreat from those efforts by scrapping plans for a checking account broadly available to the public and mothballing its personal loan business.
 A popular savings account and a credit card business survive for now.

-Last week, the bank disclosed that it had accumulated $3 billion in losses in its consumer banking franchise since 2020, mostly money set aside to cover potential loan losses in its Marcus personal loan business.
+Last week, the bank disclosed that it had accumulated $3 billion in losses in its consumer banking franchise since 2020, mostly money set aside to cover potential loan losses in its consumer lending businesses.
 Bank regulators are reportedly looking into whether the consumer business had proper safeguards in place as it grew larger.

 The retreat in consumer banking comes as Goldman tries to refocus on its roots: advising corporations on deals, investing, and trading, and servicing the well-to-do.
 The firm’s revenue from investment banking, trading and wealth management made up two thirds of total revenue last year.